sourcecred/docs/docs/beta/introduction.md

 # Imagine a Different World

-*\[Describe the "new perspective on value" that SourceCred creates in an imaginative \*and\* concrete way.
+[//]: # (Describe the "new perspective on value" that SourceCred creates in an imaginative \*and\* concrete way.
 Take the reader on a small journey of what value could mean, and show examples of the impacts it would have on our future experience as individuals, communities, and societies.
-Paint a picture that gives hope and direction after being shown the problem of our current reality.]*
+Paint a picture that gives hope and direction after being shown the problem of our current reality.)

 SourceCred offers a new perspective on value.
 First, we don't think value is universal.
 It's contextual (intersubjective), and different communities will